skrattaren/apf.rst/apf.rst

 + [p.
 24] "'Where the sun doesn't shine'"

-  A running gag from "`Lords and Ladies_: the place where the sun does not shine, on the Discworld, is a valley in Slice, near Lancre.
+  A running gag from "`Lords and Ladies`_": the place where the sun does not shine, on the Discworld, is a valley in Slice, near Lancre.

 + [p.
 25] "Clinkerbell"